Man at the beach looking to the sky.

 Do not wait too long to have the cataract operation since poor vision can be a danger to you and other people.

-Nevertheless, we recommend that you do not postpone the cataract operation for too long since a clouded lens will increasingly impair your eyesight and is a danger for you and other people while driving or in many other situations in your daily life.
-Falling and accidents just happen more quickly if you are no longer able to see your environments clearly.
+We advise you not to delay cataract surgery for too long, as a clouded lens increasingly restricts your vision and poses a danger to you and others when driving or in many everyday situations.
+Falls and accidents simply happen more quickly if you can no longer see your surroundings clearly.

 • Teaserfoto Laser-Grauer-Star-Operation